 CBD comes from the cannabis plant.
 People refer to cannabis plants as either hemp or marijuana, depending on their level of THC.
 Hemp plants that are legal under the Farm Bill must contain less than 0.3% THC.

 Over the years, marijuana farmers have selectively bred their plants to contain high levels of THC and other compounds that interested them, often because the compounds produced a smell or had another effect on the plant's flowers.

 However, hemp farmers have rarely modified the plant.
 These hemp plants are used to create CBD oil.

 How CBD works

 CB2 receptors are more common in the immune system.
-They have an effect on inflammation and pain.
+They affect inflammation and pain.

-Natural pain relief or anti-inflammatory properties
+Natural pain relief and anti-inflammatory properties